Blackboard Ally for Courses

 Semantic HTML is ideal when the content has complex layouts.

-Maybe these sound like you.
+Do you agree with any of these statements?
 If so, Semantic HTML is a good option.

 - You want to adjust font size and background color.